Projects

 With the assistant

-Projects are especially useful when working with the assistant.
-Instead of attaching every piece manually, you can start from an existing project and build the working context from there.
+Projects are especially handy when you work with the assistant.
+Instead of attaching every piece by hand, you can start from a project you’ve already built and grow your working context from there.

 This works well for matter analysis, contract comparison, document audits, and multi-document workflows.
-The cleaner the project, the more coherent the assistant context.
+The tidier the project, the more coherent the context the assistant works from.

 Migration from tags

-Non-favorite legacy tags are progressively converted into personal projects.
-When several tags match the same name, they are merged to avoid duplicates.
+Older tags that aren’t favorites are gradually turned into personal projects.
+When several tags share the same name, they are merged to avoid duplicates.

-This migration does not delete documents and does not change permissions.
-It simply turns the former classification system into one better suited to cross-source matters.
+This migration deletes no documents and changes no permissions.
+It simply turns the old way of classifying into one better suited to matters that span several sources.

 Practical summary

 A folder is a location inside one source.
 A project is an Ordalie view that can reference items from several sources.
-One project can therefore include a SharePoint folder, an Ordalie document, and an assistant conversation.
+So one project can include a SharePoint folder, an Ordalie document, and a conversation with the assistant.